-This samlor korko recipe is next in my Cambodian soup recipe series, which kicked off with one of my favourite Cambodian soups, sour beef soup with morning glory, which I followed up with a pork, pineapple and coconut milk soup-cum-stew and a cold ‘outside the pot’ soup recipe, popular at this time of year.
+This hearty samlor korko recipe is next in my Cambodian soup recipe series, which kicked off with one of my favourite Cambodian soups, sour beef soup with morning glory, which I followed up with a pork, pineapple and coconut milk soup-cum-stew and a cold ‘outside the pot’ soup recipe, popular at this sultry time of year.

 Terence began his Cambodian barbecue recipe series (another post coming soon), while he continued baking sourdough bread.
 I started on my Cambodian soups, before becoming a bit obsessed with sourdough starter discard recipes.
 And then we started baking biscuits.
 We may not have much of an income, but we’ve never cooked so much or eaten so well!

 And all the while we’ve been working hard on our epic Cambodian culinary history and cookbook, which I’ve been researching for over six years, and it’s probably the one thing that’s kept me most sane.
 We’re still seeking patrons for that project on Patreon and you can support it for as little as the price of a bowl of soup.
 Now let me tell you about this samlor korko recipe.

 Samlor Korko Recipe – How to Make Cambodian Stirring Pot Soup